 Impact bonds arrived in the U.K. around 2010 as an innovative financing tool to address pressing social service delivery challenges.
 In an impact bond, a form of results-based financing, an investor provides upfront capital for social services programs, and this investment is repaid—often with interest—based on the program’s achievement of predetermined outcomes.
 In a social impact bond, the repayment is made by government, while in a development impact bond, the repayment is made by a third party, usually a donor organization or a foundation.

 Given the social services financing gaps in many countries today, governments and other funders are increasingly looking toward impact bonds to use limited resources more effectively.
 This tool has attracted attention due in large part to the role of private capital investment in providing public or social services, but despite this attention, many key questions remain.
 After six years of Brookings research on the global impact bonds market, one of the key gaps in the evidence base is how to judge whether the tool is a success.
-To begin to answer this question, throughout the month of September, Brookings will publish a series of five policy briefs evaluating evidence across five dimensions of success, ranging from impact bond growth trajectory to considering the costs and benefits of impact bonds.
+To begin to answer this question, Brookings has published a series of five policy briefs evaluating evidence across five dimensions of success, ranging from impact bond growth trajectory to considering the costs and benefits of impact bonds.

 Findings are based on research by Brookings since 2014 that includes review and analysis of reports, studies and academic papers, hundreds of structured and unstructured interviews with impact bonds stakeholders, and participation in and convening of discussions in private and public high-level fora.
 The briefs are also informed by the Brookings Global Impact Bonds database, which systematically collects data on each active and completed impact bond.
 The research has benefited enormously from the transparency of the stakeholders involved in impact bonds and their willingness to share their experiences, challenges, and successes.
 Brookings is grateful for their contribution to the research.